Arech/yacce/README.md

 python3 ./build/build.py build --wheels=jaxlib --verbose --use_clang false \
   --target_cpu_features=native --bazel_options=--override_repository=xla=../xla
 ```
-This is a helper script that knows how to properly invoke bazel to build JAX.
-A couple of arguments needs comments:
-- `--use_clang false` tells the script to use gcc instead of clang.
-While clang is the recommended
-compiler, I'm feeling a bit lazy to install the recommended latest version, so I opt-in for `gcc`.
-If you have the latest clang installed - remove that option.
-- `--bazel_options=--override_repository=xla=../xla`: `--bazel_options` script's argument will pass its value directly
-to Bazel.
-Here Bazel will get `--override_repository=xla=../xla` option which requires it to use `../xla` directory
-for a `xla` dependency instead of a hardcoded commit fetched from the Internet.

 With yacce, we just prepend the command with `yacce -- ` like this